totallyquiche/CRUDy/README.md

 ## View Caching

-After a View has been fully compiled, it is written to a cache located at `App\Views\Cache`.
+After a View has been fully compiled, it is written to a cache located at `./App/Views/Templates/Cache`.
 That cached file is used each time the corresponding page is requested until the cache period expires (the number of seconds the `VIEW_CACHE_SECONDS_TO_EXPIRY` environment variable is set to).

 ## Testing

 ### Writing Tests

-Create a new class in `App/Tests` that extends `App\Tests\Test`.
+Create a new class in `./App/Tests` that extends `App\Tests\Test`.
 The class name should end with `Test` (e.g. `HomeControllerTest`).
 The file name should be the class name plus `.php` (e.g. `HomeControllerTest.php`).

 Your test methods should be `public`, should start with `test_`, and should return a `boolean` indicating whether the test passed.